On-Page SEO

 • Display awards, press coverage, and third-party recognition clearly on the site

-• Use Schema markup (Organization, Person, Article schema) to make your authorship and site identity machine-readable for Google's systems
+• Use Schema markup (Organisation, Person, Article schema) to make your authorship and site identity machine-readable

-• Implement author entity profiles that connect your content to a consistent, verifiable identity across the web. helps AI systems recognise and cite your content
+• Build author entity profiles that connect your content to a consistent, verifiable identity across the web — this helps AI systems recognise and cite your content

 Trustworthiness: Making content safe and reliable

-Trustworthiness is the foundation of E-E-A-T. Google's guidelines state that "Untrustworthy pages have low E-E-A-T no matter how Experienced, Expert, or Authoritative they may seem."
-A sophisticated financial fraud operation run by an experienced scammer may have experience and perceived expertise, but it is not trustworthy.
+Trustworthiness is the foundation of E-E-A-T. A sophisticated financial fraud operation run by an experienced scammer may have experience and perceived expertise — but it is not trustworthy.
 Trust is the non-negotiable bedrock.

 • Ensure all factual claims are accurate and sourced.
 Link to primary sources and explain limitations where relevant

-• Update content when data changes or guidance evolves, and content freshness signals active stewardship
+• Update content when data changes or guidance evolves

 • Avoid misleading headlines, clickbait, or content that makes exaggerated claims

-• Publish clear About, Contact, Privacy Policy, and Terms of Service pages.
-Google uses these to understand who owns and operates a site
+• Publish clear About, Contact, Privacy Policy, and Terms of Service pages

 • Display a real address, phone number, and identifiable team for businesses, especially in YMYL niches

-• Enable and prominently feature genuine user reviews.
-Unbiased, authentic reviews signal trust to both users and algorithms
+• Enable and prominently feature genuine user reviews

-• Do not use intrusive ads, auto-playing media, or pop-ups that obstruct content; these damage user experience and can reduce perceived credibility
+• Avoid intrusive ads, auto-playing media, or pop-ups that obstruct content

-52% of AI Overview sources come from the top 10 search results strong E-E-A-T trust signals directly determine whether your content gets cited in AI-generated answers.
+52% of AI Overview sources come from the top 10 search results.
+Strong E-E-A-T trust signals directly determine whether your content is cited in AI-generated answers.

-E-E-A-T applies to all content, but the standards change depending on the topic and the potential consequences of inaccurate information.
+E-E-A-T applies to all content, but the standards vary by topic and the potential consequences of inaccurate information.

 YMYL (Your Money or Your Life) covers content that can directly affect a person's health, financial well-being, legal standing, safety, or major life decisions.
-Google holds YMYL pages to significantly higher E-E-A-T standards.
+Google's guidelines indicate YMYL pages are evaluated under higher E-E-A-T expectations.
 As of the September 2025 Quality Rater Guidelines update, the YMYL scope was further expanded to include content related to elections, public institutions, and civic trust.

 • Medical content: Must be written or reviewed by credentialed medical professionals.
-Author credentials should be clearly displayed, sources cited, and content updated regularly as medical guidance changes.
+Author credentials should be clearly displayed, sources cited, and content updated regularly.

 • Financial content: Should involve qualified financial professionals.
-Transparent disclosures about conflicts of interest and regulatory affiliations are expected.
+Transparent disclosures about conflicts of interest are expected.

 • Legal content: Must clearly identify qualified legal professionals involved, include jurisdictional caveats, and avoid presenting general guidance as specific legal advice.